Melissa Meeks Slamming Ex Jeremy On IG? ‘Never F*** Over A Person Who Made Sure You Were Straight’

 Damn!
 Hmm… now who could have f**ked Melissa over?
 We’ve got one person in mind.
 Jeremy!
 Melissa stood by and supported her husband the entire time he was in prison, raising their child by herself.
 And after his release, he returned the favor by cheating on her!
 Melissa found out at the same time as the rest of the world that her then-husband was being unfaithful, when paparazzi photos showed the model relaxing on a yacht in Turkey with Chloe, the heiress to the TopShop fortune.
 Nice, dude.

 Needless to say, it’s been a tumultuous year since this all went down.
 Melissa hasn’t been quite about her discontent, and has loudly and publicly dissed Jeremy and his fiancée, Chloe.
-Jeremy and Melissa’s divorce was finalized on June 6, and she went to Las Vegas to celebrate, hosting a party at the Crazy Horse 3 strip club.
-The club shared a hot pic of the new divorcee wearing nothing but black lingerie, and it seemed like she was having the time of her life.
+Jeremy and Melissa’s divorce was finalized on June 6, and she’s about to go to Las Vegas to celebrate by hosting a party at the Crazy Horse 3 strip club.
+The club shared a hot pic of the new divorcee wearing nothing but black lingerie, and it seems like she’s going to have the time of her life.
 Apparently, she still has some unresolved feelings about the matter.

 Courtesy of Instagram